Nahla Abdo

-Nahla Abdo is an academic activist and Professor Emeritus who taught in the Department of Sociology and Anthropology Carleton University.
+Nahla Abdo is an academic activist and Chancellor's Professor Emeritus who taught in the Department of Sociology and Anthropology Carleton University.
 She has been living in Canada since the 1980s and is recognized for her scholarship on anti-colonial feminism, settler colonialism, and Indigenous resistance.
 Abdo's work spans Palestine, Turtle Island, and the broader Middle East, exploring the intersections of race, gender, class, and nationalism.

 In 2025, Abdo was awarded the National Medal for Excellence in Feminist Scholarship in Canada.
 It is awarded annually by the Centre for Feminist Research and honours the outstanding contributions of York University faculty Ena Dua, Bonita Lawrence, and Meg Luxton.

-Education and Career
+Education and career

 Abdo earned her Bachelor of Arts in Philosophy and Hebrew Literature from Haifa University in 1975, followed by a Master of Arts in Philosophy from the same university in 1979.
 She later pursued graduate studies in Canada, obtaining a Master of Arts in Sociology in 1982 and a Ph.D. in Sociology in 1989, both from the University of Toronto.

 Abdo began her academic career as a lecturer at Haifa University from 1977 to 1979.
 After completing her doctorate, she held positions as a lecturer at the Ontario Institute for Studies in Education (1989–1990) and as an assistant professor at Queen's University (1990–1991).
 She joined Carleton University in 1991 as an assistant professor in the Department of Sociology and Anthropology.
 She was promoted to associate professor in 1995 and to full professor in 2003.
 In 2022, she was appointed Chancellor's Professor at Carleton University, the highest academic designation at the university.
 In 2025, Professor Abdo retired from her position at Carleton University.

 In addition to her time at Carleton, Abdo has held adjunct professorships at the University of Ottawa since 2010 and at York University since 2016.
 She was also a status professor at the Ontario Institute for Studies in Education at the University of Toronto from 2012 to 2018.
 In addition to her academics, she has been involved in various activist initiatives focused on Palestinian rights, Indigenous solidarity, and anti-racist organizing.
 She is a member of Faculty for Palestine.

+Since 2023, Abdo has served as a member of the Canadian Museum for Human Rights's Palestinian Content Advisory Network, which advises the museum on content related to its exhibition Palestine Uprooted: Nakba Past and Present.